-If something has come from nature, harvested and delivered in a sustainable way, it’s likely to be better than something that has involved too much artificial synthesis and processing.
-So when it comes to raw materials, we seek out a natural material base; preferably one that has been reclaimed from another life – like recycled card.
+If something has come from nature, harvested and delivered in a sustainable way, it’s likely to be better than something that has involved artificial synthesis and processing.
+So when it comes to raw materials, we seek out a natural material base – preferably one that has been reclaimed from another life – like recycled card.
 We love by-products if they’re natural, like our sheep’s fleece padding used at Christmas for insulating fresh deliveries.
 And if it has to be a virgin material, we want the stamp to prove it was sustainably harvested, like our Forest Stewardship Council certified wooden hamper boxes.
 We’re not fans of plastic, which is why we have never given out a single plastic bag to our customers.

 Our biggest challenge is where we need an atmospheric barrier to keep some of our delicious fresh produce from spoiling.
 Often only plastic provides a viable solution in this instance.
-We tried cornstarch derivatives but then we lost our non-GMO source, AND OUR STRONG STANCE AGAINST GENETICALLY MODIFIED ORGANISMS means for the time being we have reverted back to plastics until a suitably natural alternative arrives.
+We tried corn starch derivatives but then we lost our non-GMO source, and our strong stance against genetically modified organisms means for the time being we have reverted to plastics until a suitably natural alternative arrives.

 BACK TO NATURE